 - making the platform more extensible and faster to develop on

 Initially we spent a good deal of time on infrastructure and the instructor’s experience, helping to reduce the average cost of producing a high quality MOOC course.
 Today, we’re beginning to place more attention on the student experience and we concentrate on automation of course creation, so the check goes down in order to make the market more accessible for new participants.
 Current technology roadmap goals include separate services and applications, faster development cycles, and the creation of clear and clean APIs.”

-Raccoon Gang team is sure Open edX is more than able to reach the goals set and transform the education as we know it today.
-Congratulations with a job well done so far and the best of luck!
+Raccoon Gang team is sure Open edX can reach the goals set and transform education as we know it today.
+Congratulations on a job well done so far and the best of luck!